 Turkmenistan transit visa

 The Turkmenistan transit visa is issued for 3-5 days (not in 3-5 days!).
 How many days you get is essentially up to the whims of the official granting the visa.
-Not so long ago, cycle tourists traveling to Turkmenistan reported getting the 7-day transit visa, but this option has evaporated.
+A few years ago, cycle tourists traveling to Turkmenistan reported getting a 7-day transit visa, but this option has evaporated.